Bexar County Elections Department

 Early Vote Period: Monday, April 19, 2021 – Tuesday, April 27, 2021Election Day: Saturday, May 1, 2021

-Check your registration and find your individual representatives.
+Check your registration and find your individual sample ballot and Vote Centers.

-Search by address to find your voter precinct and your individual representatives.The address must match what is on the Voter Registration record.
+Find the individual sample ballot and Vote Centers for an address.The address must match what is on the Voter Registration record.

 The Bexar County Elections Department is responsible for voter registration activities and election operations throughout Bexar County.
 This includes 712 voting precincts, 53 political subdivisions, 20 Independent School Districts, 29 Cities, 3 Military Installations (including Lackland AFB, Fort Sam Houston, and Randolph Air Force Base), and over 1,181,842 registered voters.